Bezbozhnik (magazine)

-Bezbozhnik («Безбожник», or 'The Atheist') was an illustrated magazine, an organ of the Centre Soviet and Moscow Oblast Soviet of the League of the Militant Godless.
+Bezbozhnik («Безбожник») was an illustrated magazine, an organ of the Centre Soviet and Moscow Oblast Soviet of the League of the Militant Godless.

 The magazine was published in Moscow from March 1925 to June 1941.
 From 1926 to 1932, the magazine was published twice a month.
 In other years, the magazine was published once a month.
 From 1925 to 1932, the editor-in-chief of the magazine was Y. M. Yaroslavsky.
 From 1933 to 1941, the editor-in-chief of the magazine was F. M. Putintsev.
 The magazine was designed for the mass working reader.
 On its pages articles, essays, fictional works were printed.
 The magazine criticized religion from the point of view of Marxism.
 In addition, the magazine covered the experience of the atheistic work of the cells of the League of the Militant Godless.
 The magazine included works by cartoonists N. F. Denisovsky, M. M. Cheremnykh, D. S. Moor, K. S. Eliseev and others.
 The circulation of the magazine Bezbozhnik reached 200 thousand copies.